 The 24 smallest K-12 districts - those with no more than 125 students on average over the last three years - comprised their own stratum and were matched accordingly.
 It seems unreasonable, however, to exclude possible matches with slightly more than 125 students; after all, the best possible match for a district with 124 students could be a district with 126 students.
 Therefore, districts with 125 or fewer students were matched with any K-12 district having no more than 140 students.
-Thirty-six K-12 districts had an average of no more than 140 students in fall enrollment, so each of the smallest K-12 districts had 35 fiscal peers.
+Thirty-four K-12 districts had a three-year average of no more than 140 students in fall enrollment, so each of the smallest K-12 districts had 33 potential fiscal peers.
+After trimming, 20 of the 24 districts in this stratum has 33 fiscal peers and the remaining four districts had 31 fiscal peers.

 The 18 largest Texas school districts - those with an average of more than 50,000 students over the last three years - also comprised their own stratum.
 These districts also were matched with any district having at least 40,000 students.
-Therefore, each of the largest districts had 26 fiscal peers.
+Therefore, each of the largest districts had 28 fiscal peers.
+Trimming was not necessary for any of the districts in this stratum.